ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 1. get the `length` of `cursor.node.keys`
 2. if `length` is `0`, return `false`
 3. if `cursor.index` is less than 0, return `false`
-4. if `cursor.index` is greater than or equal to `legnth`, return `false`
+4. if `cursor.index` is greater than or equal to `length`, return `false`

 ### CursorIsAtEnd(Cursor) : Boolean

-Check if the given cursor is at the end of it's TreeNode.
+Check if the given cursor is at the end of its TreeNode.
 This is used to check if there are more items that can be traversed over.

 1. Get the `length` of `cursor.node.keys`